CurioWire

 Did You Know?

-Aldabra giant tortoises can live for over 100 years, making them one of the longest-living species on Earth.
+Aldabra giant tortoises can live for well over 100 years.